Here are some helpful details on meal plans, dining points, dietary needs and how to take food to go.

 How was the number of meal swipes determined for each of the basic plans?

 The College worked with Bon Appétit’s guidance to set the two variations to determine the ranges and keep our price-point affordable, based on their knowledge of the college dining marketplace.
 They are confident most students will not run out of meal swipes with the choices of 190 or 240 swipes that will be offered.
 We calculate that these plans translate into an average of 12 and 15 meals per week, respectively.
-This is generally sufficient for most students because common practice includes going off campus for meals occasionally, utilizing the Highland Express to pick up small amounts of groceries, visiting friends’ homes in the area, not typically eating breakfast, or otherwise skipping meals in the main dining hall and picking up something in the retail locations on campus.
-Plus, for those students who really believe they may be at risk of running out of meal swipes, the College is also offering the premium plan—unlimited swipe option for the all-you-care-to-eat venue—for the additional cost of $215 for the semester, which is comparatively modest.
+This is generally sufficient for most students because common practice includes going off campus for meals occasionally, picking up small amounts of groceries, visiting friends’ homes in the area, not typically eating breakfast, or otherwise skipping meals in the main dining hall and picking up something in the retail locations on campus.
+Plus, for those students who really believe they may be at risk of running out of meal swipes, the College is also offering the premium plan—unlimited swipe option for the all-you-care-to-eat venue for a small additional cost, which is comparatively modest.
 For a student that will actually eat the number of meals available during a full semester, the unlimited swipe option is a good deal.

 Are other reduced meal plans available?